 Bow hunting is a difficult form of hunting and many turn to it because of that.
-They want to push themselves, learn their limits, and be successful.
+If you care about becoming a better bow hunter then you need to push youtself, learn your limits, and fight to be successful.

 There are many things that can go wrong in every scenario, but hopefully these 9 tips to becoming a better bow hunter will help prevent some common mistakes while bow hunting.